What Are The Key Components Of Successful Supplier Management?

 Here at HICX we are championing the importance and value of evolved supplier information management (SIM).

-Evolved supplier management focuses on moving beyond mere strategic sourcing and category management, and instead encouraging organisations to think differently about how they work with their suppliers.
+Evolved supplier management focuses on moving beyond mere strategic sourcing and category management, and instead encourages organizations to think differently about how they work with their suppliers.

 In this blog we take a look at the key components of supplier information management, starting with…